mricon/totp-cgi/INSTALL.rst

 Provisioning
 ------------
 Starting with version 0.5, we include full support for provisioning tokens.
-You can use the provisioning.cgi that ships with the project, or you can use it as an example implementation in order to incorporate provisioning support into your existing web infrastructure.
+You can use the provisioning.cgi that ships with the project for user-initiated provisioning, or you can use it as an example implementation in order to incorporate provisioning support into your existing web infrastructure.

 .. note::